 September’s Book Club selection is Percival Everett’s The Trees, a suspenseful novel about a series of murders in small-town Mississippi which confronts the reader with the cultural legacy of lynching and police brutality.
 A detective thriller chock full of puzzles and twists, it’s also a powerful indictment of racist American institutions, combining elements of horror, satire and pulp noir.
 A genre and tone-bender that’s as hilarious as it is poignant and infuriating.

-We will be discussing Blood in the Water by Heather Ann Thompson on Wednesday, September 29th.
-You can find out who our guest will be for that discussion by listening to the podcast on September 1st.
-If you’d like even more discussion around the book consider joining The Stacks Pack on Patreon and participating in The Stacks’ monthly virtual book club.
+We will discuss The Trees by Percival Everett on Wednesday, September 28th.
+You can find out who our guest will be by listening to the podcast on September 7th.
+If you’d like even more discussion around the book, consider joining The Stacks Pack on Patreon and participating in The Stacks’ monthly virtual book club.